They said it: Leaders at the UN, in their own words

 That’s what the speechmaking at the U.N.
 General Assembly invariably produces each year.
 And each year, certain enormous topics and certain louder voices dominate.

-Here, The Associated Press takes the opposite approach and spotlights some thoughts you might not have heard — the voices of leaders speaking at the United Nations who might not have captured the headlines and the airtime on Tuesday, the first day of 2019 debate.
+Here, The Associated Press takes the opposite approach and spotlights some thoughts you might not have heard — the voices of leaders speaking at the United Nations who might not have captured the headlines and the airtime on Wednesday, the second day of 2019 debate.

+“We must ensure that nobody has to choose between sending her daughter to school and sending her to work.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.